Why Strategic Training and Development is Essential for Long-Term Business Success

 Initiative: Leadership development

-Leaders are the core of workplace culture, which means any displays of agility, resilience and strategy filter down employees.
+Leaders are the core of workplace culture, which means any displays of agility, resilience and strategy filter down to employees.
 Equally, any negative attributes (poor delegation, opaque decision making, lacking business knowledge) will be obvious to those leaders are meant to influence.

 Obviously, leaders aren’t just born or developed overnight.
 Having a talent pipeline to promote from takes time to develop, but it should be started as early as possible since leaders are the make-or-break role in your organisation.
 It’s easier to develop the leaders you want and need.

 Leadership is something that is better learned than studied.
 Ergo, opt for a largely face-to-face approach that’s reinforced by online modules on topics like conflict resolution.
 Many great leaders will say experience is what sets them apart from junior roles, because experience provides context.
 Mentoring benefits both mentee and mentor, since it builds new knowledge in one and develops and reinforces skills in the other.